stlachman/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions send instructions as to how the UI should be updated based on an event.
+An action is a plain object with a type and (optionally) a payload.

+Reducers are pure functions which receive an action and the current state tree, and then return the next state tree which causes the UI to re-render with the new state.

+The store in Redux contains the application state and is the single source of truth for the application.
+It is known as the single source of truth because there is only one store for the entire application, and this store sends out the state to all parts of the application.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state describes state that affects the entire application while component state describes state particular to that component.
+Application state is useful for state that needs to be accessed in multiple parts of the application.
+Component state should be chosen if the state is only need for that particular component.
+A good example of component state would be input fields on a form.
+The application state doesn’t need to concern itself with the state of a form input, but that state is necessary to make post requests and needs to be stored in the component state.
+Whereas a list of users for your site might be needed in multiple components, so it would be better for this state to be managed at the application level.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is a piece of middleware that allows us to make asynchronous requests inside our action creators.
+To use a piece of middleware (like redux-thunk) we must convert our action creators into thunks or a function which returns a function.
+Redux-thunk intercepts each action when it is called.
+If the action is not a function, redux-thunk allows it to pass on to the reducer, but if the action is a function it will invoke the function and pass in the dispatch function as an argument to that function.

 ## Project Set Up